ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 ```

 So(?)
 GHC recognises the instance ought to apply; and does select it; then rejects the program because the improvement gives type inequality.
 Then why can't it recognise the instance applies in the two-instance case?

+SPJ says.
+GHC does two *entirely separate* steps:
+1. Improvement of a Wanted.
+The only effect is to emit new equality constraints
+2. Discharging a Wanted using an instance.

+For (1), GHC sees `[W] TypeEq Int Int False`, and does improvement against the first instance, emitting a new equality `[W] False ~ True`.
+This is what yields the error.
+But this is totally unrelated to step 2.

+For (2), GHC sees `[W] TypeEq Int Int False`, and sees that it matches no instance, so does nothing.

 ## Example 5: Even LCC is too restrictive